alexhkurz/compiler-construction-2022/lecture-by-lecture.md

 In the first week we find that automata are a good specification language to specify algorithms searching for patterns in text.

 - L1.1: [Searching for Strings](https://hackmd.io/@alexhkurz/Sk555wUlu).
 Don't forget the [Homework](https://hackmd.io/@alexhkurz/rycnvMvgu).
 You may also look at my [Introduction to Automata and Haskell](https://hackmd.io/@alexhkurz/HylLKujCP) which shows you how to implement automata in Haskell.
-I also have a note on how to implement automata in languages without goto, see my excursion on [*Why do Java and Python not have goto statements?*](https://hackmd.io/@alexhkurz/rJ5wS-0f8).
+I also have a note on how to implement automata in imperative languages with and without goto, see my excursion on [*Why do Java and Python not have goto statements?*](https://hackmd.io/@alexhkurz/rJ5wS-0f8).

 <!--
 - L1.2: Answers to homework questions.
 [Introduction to Automata and Haskell](https://hackmd.io/@alexhkurz/HylLKujCP).
 Excursion on [*Why do Java and Python not have goto statements?*](https://hackmd.io/@alexhkurz/rJ5wS-0f8) Practice what you have learned with this important [Homework](homework-1.2.md).